souzatharsis/podcastfy/usage/config.md

 - GEMINI_API_KEY: Mandatory for all operations. (get your [free API key](aistudio.google.com/app/apikey))
 - OPENAI_API_KEY or ELEVENLABS_API_KEY: At least one is required for audio generation. (paid service)

 Ensure you have the necessary API keys based on your intended usage of Podcastfy.

-3. The `config.yaml` file in the root directory contains non-sensitive configuration settings.
-You can modify this file to adjust various parameters such as output directories, text-to-speech settings, and content generation options.

-The application will automatically load the environment variables from `.env` and the configuration settings from `config.yaml` when it runs.

 Note: Never share your `.env` file or commit it to version control.
 It contains sensitive information that should be kept private.
 The `config.yaml` file can be shared and version-controlled as it doesn't contain sensitive data.

+## Optional configuration

+The `config.yaml` file in the root directory contains non-sensitive configuration settings.
+You can modify this file to adjust various parameters such as output directories, text-to-speech settings, and content generation options.

+The application will automatically load the environment variables from `.env` and the configuration settings from `config.yaml` when it runs.

 See [Configuration](config_custom.md) if you would like to further customize settings.